 Factual error: During the big sacrifice scene an eclipse happens.
 An eclipse occurs when the moon passes between the earth and the sun.
 Later, apparently that night, the night mood is set by a shot of a full moon.
 The moon cannot be full until fourteen days after an eclipse, when it is directly opposite the sun.

-Continuity mistake: At the first few scenes of the film the Indians are shown with dark, broken and corroded teeth.
+Continuity mistake: At the first few scenes of the film the natives are shown with dark, broken and corroded teeth.
 Halfway through the movie the main cast show pearly white teeth.

 Continuity mistake: When the group encounters the little girl who foresees the future, the scars on her face move from shot to shot as dialogue takes place.
 In this same scene her face goes several times from very dirty to somewhat dirty.